AI Industry Trends

-HubSpot AI Glossary: MCP, Write Plans, Workflow Actions, Autofill, Explained
+HubSpot AI Glossary: MCP, Write Plans, Portal Audits, Explained

 If you’ve spent any time reading about HubSpot AI in the last 6 months, the vocabulary has exploded.
 This post is the plain-English reference.